-The lab research interests are in epigenetics, gene expression and nuclear organization.
-These include X chromosome Inactivation and reactivation, spatial control of gene expression and long non-coding RNAs at the single gene and genome-wide level.
-Our lab is also interested in small molecule and genetic screen, drug discovery and sex-biased disease.
+The research interests of our lab encompass epigenetics, gene expression, and nuclear organization.
+Specifically, we focus on X chromosome inactivation and reactivation, spatial control of gene expression, and the role of long non-coding RNAs at both the single gene and genome-wide levels.
+Additionally, our lab is actively involved in small molecule and genetic screens, drug discovery, and the study of sex-biased diseases.

 XCI reversal, a small molecule screening